 Healthcare Degree Search

 Almost a quarter of Americans will turn 65 or older by 2060.
 This remarkable shift in demographics represents the aging of the Baby Boomer generation, or those Americans born between 1946 and 1964.
-Accordingly, the nature of the healthcare profession is shifting to better serve this cohort, who has revolutionized how elder care and support is provided.
-Not only are older Americans living and working longer, they are also changing the nature of where they age and receive care.
+Accordingly, the nature of the healthcare profession is shifting to better serve this cohort, which has revolutionized how elder care and support is provided.
+Not only are older Americans living and working longer, but they are also changing the nature of where they age and receive care.

-There are a number of chiropractic specialties, which are slowly gaining in use as public agencies and insurance companies support widespread use of chiropractic care techniques.
+There are a number of chiropractic specialties, which are slowly gaining in use as public agencies and insurance companies support the widespread use of chiropractic care techniques.
 The American Chiropractic Association (ABC) oversees the American Board of Chiropractic Specialities (ABCS), which recognizes and maintains standards for over twenty specialty boards and councils.
-These boards and councils certify specialities that range from clinical nutrition to acupuncture and internal medicine.
+These boards and councils certify specialties that range from clinical nutrition to acupuncture and internal medicine.

 Those looking to specialize in an area of chiropractic must already be a licensed chiropractor, meaning they have attended chiropractic school and passed their National Board of Chiropractic Examiners (NBCE) exam.
 Next, they must demonstrate clinical experience in the specialization they wish to get certified in.
 The amount of clinical experience required differs by state and specialty, so chiropractors should take care to check with state licensing boards and the appropriate board or council for the specialty they wish to pursue.